 The policy applies to actual or potential breaches of the Australian Code for the Responsible Conduct of Research, 2018 (the Code) that may have occurred in relation to NHMRC funding (as defined in the policy), including research misconduct and fraud.

-The NHMRC Research Integrity and Misconduct Policy takes effect on 1 July 2019 and replaces the previous NHMRC policy on misconduct related to NHMRC funding.
+The NHMRC Research Integrity and Misconduct Policy came into effect on 1 July 2019 and replaced the previous NHMRC policy on misconduct related to NHMRC funding.